-For the purpose of efficient cash management, the Company has received advances from First Star Aviation, LLC, First Star Speir Aviation I Limited and First Star Bermuda Aviation Limited (collectively, "First Star") in the aggregate amount of \$7.7 million.
+For the purpose of efficient cash management, the Company has received advances from First Star Aviation, LLC, First Star Speir Aviation I Limited and First Star Bermuda Aviation Limited (collectively, "First Star") in the aggregate amount of \$7.2 million.
 The advances will be used from time to time to fund operating and financing activities of First Star, including the payment of interest and management fees to the Company and operating expenses.
+These amounts are recorded when cash is received from First Star.